 7. Safeguard against home invasions.

 This crime is on the rise.
 The primary way to prevent a home invasion is simply to never, ever open your door unless you either are certain you know who’s on the other side or can verify that they have a legitimate reason for being there (dressing up as a repair person or even police officer is one trick criminals use).
 In the event that an intruder breaks in while you’re home, you should have a safe room in your house to which you can retreat.
-Such a room should be equipped with a strong door, deadbolt lock, phone (preferably cell phone), and a can of pepper spray or fire extinguisher.
+Your safe room should be equipped with a strong door, deadbolt lock, phone (preferably cell phone), and a can of pepper spray or fire extinguisher.

 8. Avoid a car-jacking.